joshua-8/Derivs_Limiter/README.md

 It's easiest to think of in terms of position, velocity, and acceleration.
 If used with a servo, for example, the servo will smoothly move to a target value with a trapezoidal velocity profile.

+You can also specify how long you want a move to take and the library can calculate the velocity needed to make that happen.

 The formula in this program supports being run at uneven intervals, and allows for editing the target, position, and velocity while it runs since it doesn't rely on calculating a motion profile ahead of time.

 ## Usage: